berlinonline/ckanext-berlinauth/README.rst

 "Register-mode" is the implementation for the use case where we have CKAN as a separate "backend" system, only accessible to administrative staff who add and manage datasets.
 In this scenario, CKAN is called the "Datenregister".

+Only ``auth.get`` and ``auth.create`` functions have been implemented, as the standard CKAN authorization model in combination with the ``ckan.auth`` config options is fine for update, patch and delete.

 The general authorization model is as follows: